 In many cases, organizations did not have a dedicated IT security team that was focused on cloud security and these misconfigurations have not been identified.
 As a result of the misconfigurations, there have been user and mailbox compromises and vulnerabilities have been introduced which could easily be exploited by threat actors.

 The most common vulnerabilities that were introduced related to the failure to implement MFA, enable mailbox auditing and log creation, password sync enabling, and the use of legacy protocols that do not support MFA.

 One of the biggest vulnerabilities is the failure to implement multi-factor authentication on administrator accounts, which are not enabled by default.
 CISA notes that Azure Active Directory (AD) Global Administrators have the highest level of privileges at the tenant level, yet MFA was is often not enabled on those accounts.
 Since these accounts are based in the cloud, they are exposed to Internet access.
 The failure to secure these accounts could give an attacker persistence as users are migrated to Office 365.

 Prior to January 2019, Microsoft did not enable mailbox auditing by default.
 Without mailbox auditing enabled, logs are not created detailing the actions that mailbox owners, delegates, and admins perform.
 Customers who implemented O365 prior to January 2019 need to explicitly enable mailbox auditing for each user and enable unified audit logging in the Security and Compliance Center.
+Email archiving is recommended.